Magic: The Gathering — Arena’s new challenges give you a shot to win every card in Standard

 Format: Standard Best-of-1.

 Event record/duration: You play up to 12 games, regardless of wins or loses.
-If you get 5 wins, you gain entry to the Win Every Card Challenge.

 Win Every Card (October 6)